The old adage, “Curiosity killed the cat,” warns of the dangers of venturing too far into the unknown.

 However there is another important and foundational factor that will help accelerate the optimization of your thinking skills and that is mental models.

-Think of these as a templates to accelerate your learning process and use sites, such as this one, that have a substantial and easily referenceable store of resources on mental models and apply that to whatever it is that you are learning.
+You can use sites, such as this one, that have a substantial and easily referenceable store of resources on mental models and apply that to what you are learning.

 Mental models help you think effectively.